fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 Hold on, what happened here?
 Although there is an index on the primary key column, PostgreSQL decides that doing a sequential scan on the `user` table is more performant then an index scan.
-An index scan would require finding 600 indexes and returning each an every one of those records whose index were found.
+An index scan would require finding 600 index rows and returning each an every one of those records whose index were found.
 On the other hand, a sequential scan would just go over each of the records and filter out the unwanted rows.